 Treatment aims to reduce the disorganised mass within the nerve and also offload the forefoot to prevent its re-occurrence.

-Reduction of the disorganised mass can include
+1. Reduction of the disorganised mass can be achieved with

 - Shockwave therapy